bkuhlmann/refinements/README.md

   - `#reverse_merge` - Merges calling hash into passed in hash without modifying calling hash.
   - `#reverse_merge!` - Merges calling hash into passed in hash while modifying calling hash.
 - Provides String refinements:
+  - `#first` - Answers first character of a string or first set of characters if given a number.
+  - `#last` - Answers last character of a string or last set of characters if given a number.
   - `#blank?` - Answers `true`/`false` based on whether string is blank or not (i.e. `<space>`, `\n`, `\t`, `\r`).
   - `#up` - Answers string with only first letter upcased.